DarkCat09/mtkfwtools/README.md

 # MTK Firmware Tools Project
 ## MFT Scripts
 MediaTek Firmware Tools has a simple scripting language used for porting firmwares.
-You can read documentation on the wiki [about MtkFwTools scripts](https://github.com/DarkCat09/MtkFwTools/wiki/MFT-scripting).
+You can read [MtkFwTools scripting documentation](https://github.com/DarkCat09/MtkFwTools/wiki/MFT-scripting) on the wiki.

 ## MtkFwTools
 MediaTek Firmware Tools is a powerful toolbox for ROM-developers.
+> Firmwares are packed using 7-Zip.

 ### Porting firmware
 1. Unpack a stock and a port firmware;